What is green discharge?

-You see green discharge and you have questions.
+If you experience green discharge, you’ll have questions.
 These are the most common questions asked about green vaginal discharge.

-The most common causes of green discharge are STDs trichomoniasis, chlamydia, and gonorrhea.
-All three of these STDs are often asymptomatic, but when women do experience signs and symptoms, green discharge is one of them.
-They are all treatable with antibiotics.
+The most common causes of green discharge are the STIs trichomoniasis, chlamydia, and gonorrhea.
+All three of these STIs are often asymptomatic, but when they do cause signs and symptoms, green discharge is one of them.
+These infections can be treated with antibiotics.

 Why do I have smelly green discharge?

-Smelly green discharge indicates infection — usually either an STI like the ones mentioned above or an infection called bacterial vaginosis.
-The smell associated with vaginal infection is a foul “fishy” smell.
+Smelly green discharge indicates an infection — usually either an STI like the ones mentioned above or a condition called bacterial vaginosis.
+The smell associated with vaginal infection is typically a foul or “fishy” smell.

-Green vaginal discharge is considered abnormal discharge.
-As soon as you notice green discharge, especially if it is frothy, clumpy, or mucus-like and has a bad odor, contact your doctor.
-It may be a sign of a sexually transmitted infection or an infection called bacterial vaginosis.
+Green vaginal discharge is abnormal.
+As soon as you notice green discharge, especially if it is frothy, clumpy, or mucus-like and has a bad odor, contact your health care provider.
+It may be a sign of a sexually transmitted infection or of bacterial vaginosis.

-If it is an infection, your doctor will start you on a course of antibiotics that should clear it up within a few weeks.
+If you have an infection, your health care provider will start you on a course of antibiotics that should clear it up within a few weeks.